-With COVID-19 diagnosis, Trump says ‘I get it.’
-He doesn’t.
+200K in US have died from virus.
+Now Trump says he ‘gets it’

 WASHNGTON (AP) — Now that he has contracted COVID-19, President Donald Trump says he does “get it.”
-That revelation comes seven months — and almost 210,000 American deaths — is not the first time he has relied on personal experience to shape his views.
+That revelation, seven months into the pandemic and after almost 210,000 American deaths, is not the first time he has relied on personal experience to shape his views.

 He said he now “understands” the virus.
 But because of his own experience, as a patient at one of the nation’s finest medical facilities with treatment options available to very few, the president also reinforced that he has struggled to relate with everyday Americans, millions of whom have lost their jobs because of the coronavirus.